yifanlu0227/HEAL/README.md

 Note that there will be some differences in the weight key names of their two models' checkpoint.
 For example, training with the `m1` identifier will assign some parameters's name with prefix like `encoder_m1.`, `backbone_m1`, etc. But since the model structures are the same, you can convert them using the `rename_model_dict_keys` function in `opencood/utils/model_utils.py`.

+### Agent type identifier

+- The identifiers like `m1, m2` in `opv2v_4modality.json`  are used to assign agent type to each agent in the scene.
+With this assignment, we ensure the validation scenarios for all methods are consistent and fixed.
+To generate these json files, you can refer to [heter_utils.py](https://github.com/yifanlu0227/HEAL/blob/2fd71de77dada46ded8345aeb68026ce2346c214/opencood/utils/heter_utils.py#L96).

+- The identifiers like `m1, m2` in `${METHOD}.yaml` are used to specify the sensor configuration and detection model used by this agent type (like `m2` in the case of `camera_pyramid.yaml`).

+In `${METHOD}.yaml`, there is also a concept of `mapping_dict`.
+It maps the given agent type of `opv2v_4modality.json` to the agent type in the current experiment.
+As you can see, `camera_pyramid.yaml` is a homogeneous collaborative perception setting, so the type of all agents should be the same, which can be referred to by `m2`.

+Just note that `mapping_dict` will not take effect during the training process to introduce more data augmentation.
+Each agent will be randomly assigned an agent type that exists in the yaml.

 ## HEAL's Train Command
 <div align="center">